 Please check the rules section for more detailed information.

-- In the 2020 challenge you are allowed to mix and combine different source speaker's data to train speaker-independent models.
+- In this challenge you are allowed to mix and combine different singer's data to train singer-independent models.

-- In the 2020 challenge you may use orthographic transcriptions of the released training data to train your voice conversion systems.
+- In this challenge you may use orthographic transcriptions of the released training data to train your voice conversion systems.
 Note that we will not provide orthographic transcriptions of speech data in the evaluation set.

-- In the 2020 challenge you may perform manual annotations of the released training data.
+- In this challenge you may perform manual annotations of the released training data.
 However, we will not allow you to perform manual annotations of speech data in the evaluation set.

-- In the 2020 challenge listening tests will use natural speech at 24 kHz sampling frequency as the reference signal.
+- In this challenge listening tests will use natural audio samples at 24 kHz sampling frequency as the reference signal during the final evaluation.

 The tentative schedule is as follows:

 We are planning on holding a workshop but we are still working on the venue.
 The tentative date is around August to September.
 Please stay tuned!

 - Feb.
 17th, 2023: release of training data